KenTSUI-dev/D3DFM/README.md

 6. Comma-separated list of bounding box coordinates (in the format xmin,ymin,xmax,ymax)
 7. Number of cells in x direction
 8. Number of cells in y direction
-9. Data type for the output NetCDF file (e.g., int8)
+9. Data type for the output NetCDF file (int8 or int16)

 Each line should be separated by a newline character.
 A sample input file is as follows: